 The Subcommittee Committee on Emerging Threats and Capabilities managed to do something every group holding a hearing longs to do -- establish clearly where the problem lies.

 And the hearing did exactly that, the Subcommittee documented the Emerging Threats.

 I'm not really sure though that they grasp that they did.

 Appearing before the Subcommittee were the New American Foundation's Brian Fishman, the Washington Institute for Near East Policy's Michael Eisenstadt, RAND Corporation's Linda Robinson and the American Enterprise Institute's Frederick Kagan.

 All four offered testimony and -- to one degree or another -- waived the Fifth Amendment.

--- "Three Great Stimulants," written by Joni Mitchell, first appears on her Dog Eat Dog album
+-- "Three Great Stimulants," written by Joni Mitchell

 And when Robinson and Kagan especially competed to be 'smartest in the room,' you longed for them to stop cooperating with the Subcommittee and instead reply, "I refuse to answer on the grounds that it may incriminate me."

 We often mock Fred Kagan here as being the "arm candy" of Kimberly Kagan.